adamkdean/GalleryJS/README.md

 GalleryJS
 =========

-Lightweight photo Gallery based mainly on frontend JS with minimal backend and little management.
+Lightweight photo gallery using jQuery, Isotope & a sprinkle of PHP.

+Simply drag and drop your photos into the `photos` directory.

 ![GalleryJS](http://i.imgur.com/56LN6hZ.jpg)

-# Todo List
+## Todo List
-Lights on/off switch
+* Lights on/off switch